A Search for Hard X-ray/Soft $\gamma$-ray Emission from SPT-CL J2012-5649 (Abell 3667) Using INTEGRAL/ISGRI: Results

 The data reduction and imaging analysis were performed using OSA~11.2, following the procedures described in Section~\ref{sec:methods}.
 A systematic search of the ISDC public archive identified four Science Windows (ScWs) covering the position of Abell~3667 (RA $= 303.14^\circ$, Dec $= -56.84^\circ$, J2000) over the mission lifetime between 2003 October~16 and 2025 November~2.
 The properties of these observations are summarized in Table~\ref{tab:scw_selection}.
 With angular offsets of 150--170~arcmin, the cluster lies well within the fully coded field of view of ISGRI for all selected pointings.
 The total effective exposure accumulated from these observations is 2817~s, distributed across two widely separated epochs.

-We generated mosaic images in four logarithmically spaced energy bands spanning 30--300~keV and examined the corresponding significance maps, where the significance is defined as the square root of the Test Statistic, as described in Section~\ref{sec:methods}.
-Figure~\ref{fig:significance_maps} shows the resulting mosaics, with the position of Abell~3667 marked by a white circle (RA $= 303.14^\circ$, Dec $= -56.84^\circ$).
-The two nearest cataloged ISGRI sources, SWIFT~J2012.0$-$5648 and SWIFT~J2018.4$-$5539, are indicated by cyan markers.
-No statistically significant excess is detected at the cluster position in any of the four energy bands.
-The extracted significance values at the cluster center range from $0-1.96\sigma$, consistent with statistical background fluctuations and well below the standard $5\sigma$ detection threshold adopted for ISGRI source identification.
-These values are listed in Table~\ref{tab:significance_values}.
+We generated mosaic images in four logarithmically spaced energy bands spanning 30--300~keV and examined the corresponding significance maps, where the significance is defined as the square root of TS, as described in Section~\ref{sec:methods}.
+The extracted significance values at the cluster center range from $0.1$--$1.96\sigma$ across the four bands, consistent with statistical background fluctuations and well below the standard $5\sigma$ detection threshold adopted for ISGRI source identification (Table~\ref{tab:significance_values}).
+Figure~\ref{fig:significance_map} shows the Band~1 (30--53~keV) mosaic, which yields the highest significance of $1.96\sigma$ at the cluster position (RA~$= 303.14^\circ$, Dec~$= -56.84^\circ$), marked by a green cross; the remaining bands show lower significance and are not shown as they provide no additional information beyond confirming the non-detection.
+We therefore place an upper limit on the hard X-ray flux from Abell~3667 in the ISGRI energy range.

-To evaluate potential contamination from nearby hard X-ray emitters, we cross-matched the field with the IBIS/ISGRI 1000-orbit source catalog~\cite{Bird2016}.
+To evaluate potential contamination from nearby hard X-ray emitters, we cross-matched the field with the IBIS/ISGRI 1000-orbit source catalog~\citep{Bird2016}.
 Within a radius of $15^\circ$ from the cluster center, 11 cataloged sources are present (Table~\ref{tab:isgri_sources}).
 The closest of these is SWIFT~J2012.0$-$5648, located $2.8'$ from the center of Abell~3667 and therefore well within the $\sim12'$ ISGRI point-spread function.
-According to the catalog, SWIFT~J2012.0$-$5648 is detected as a persistent source in the 17--30~keV band, with a time-averaged flux of $\sim1.2$~mCrab, while no significant emission is reported at higher energies.
-Motivated by this, we specifically examined the 17--30~keV ISGRI mosaic at the source position.
-No statistically significant emission is detected, with a maximum significance of ${\rm TS}=1.54$.
-Using the variance image in this energy band, we derive a conservative $3\sigma$ flux upper limit of $\sim55$~mCrab following the procedure described in Section~\ref{sec:methods}.
-This upper limit is substantially higher than the cataloged flux of SWIFT~J2012.0$-$5648, indicating that our data are not sensitive enough to constrain potential source variability, but confirming that it does not contribute a detectable signal in our mosaics.
-The next nearest source, SWIFT~J2018.4$-$5539, is offset by $82'$, well outside the ISGRI point-spread function.
-All remaining cataloged sources are located at angular separations exceeding $7^\circ$.
-We therefore conclude that contamination from known ISGRI sources does not affect our search for emission from Abell~3667.